erjadi/TME-Enablement/02. Networking/tutorial-create-route-table-portal.md

 > * Deploy virtual machines (VM) into different subnets
 > * Route traffic from one subnet to another through an NVA

-If you prefer, you can finish this tutorial using the [Azure CLI](tutorial-create-route-table-cli.md) or [Azure PowerShell](tutorial-create-route-table-powershell.md).

-If you don't have an Azure subscription, create a [free account](https://azure.microsoft.com/free/?WT.mc_id=A261C142F) before you begin.

 ## Sign in to Azure

 Sign in to the [Azure portal](https://portal.azure.com).